The Effects of Airgap Flux Density on Permanent Magnet Brushless Servo Motor Design

 Figure 2 – Example of Motor performance as a function of airgap flux density

 Both the turns per coil and wire sizes are fixed whole numbers.
 This will cause the motor Kt to vary from the desired value and would skew the data.
-This presentation will use fractional values for the turns and wire sizes to keep the Kt a constant value at any value of airgap flux density.
+Here, we're using fractional values for the turns and wire sizes to keep the Kt a constant value at any value of airgap flux density.
 This will show the theoretical information for comparisons but would not represent actual values obtained in a true design.
-The comparisons done in this presentation will plot the motor constant as a function of the airgap flux density.
-It will be shown that the maximum value of the motor constant is not always at the highest levels of air gap flux density.
+The comparisons done will plot the motor constant as a function of the airgap flux density.
+It shows that the maximum value of the motor constant is not always at the highest levels of air gap flux density.

 Figure 3 – 3.6 inch diameter cylindrical motor